bvibber/ogv.js/readme.md

 *Target browsers*

 On Mac OS X, Safari 6.1 and 7 perform much better than Safari 6.0.
 Note that Safari seems to disable the JIT when the developer console is open, so beware when debugging.
+WebGL acceleration works on OS X with developer options enabled and on iOS 8.

 IE 10 and IE 11 on Windows 7, 8 and 8.1 perform pretty well.
 Older versions of IE are not supported at all for the JavaScript target.
+WebGL acceleration currently works with IE 11 update 1 and later.

 IE 9 runs the demo page with the Flash version of the decoder, but IE 6/7/8 don't currently run the demo and so are untested.